What is a sleep dentist and how can they help you?

 Sleep disorders are significantly underdiagnosed — up to 80 percent of those with sleep apnea have never been tested.
 While there are about 6,000 board-certified sleep doctors in the United States, there are also 3,300 AADSM certified sleep dentists.
 Together, these groups can collaborate to provide optimal care for patients.

 Decades of research and patient experience with sleep apnea have taught us that there is no one-size-fits-all solution for effectively treating sleep apnea for everyone.
 What works well for some, may not work for others.
 What is tolerated by some, may not be tolerated by others.
 Positional therapy requires the patient to sleep on their side throughout the night, and wearing a CPAP mask every night isn’t tolerated well by everyone.
 As a result, roughly half of those who are prescribed a CPAP eventually stop using it.

 The ultra-compact SleepTunerTM is like a sleep lab that fits in your pocket.
 SleepTuner is the smallest wearable that can reveal how your breathing and position impact your sleep quality.Learn More

 A sleep dentist is well-positioned to help identify sleep apnea

-A sleep dentist can perform an initial evaluation help you understand your risk for sleep apnea This typically involves a series of questions as well as an examination of the patient’s airway.
+A sleep dentist can perform an initial evaluation to help you understand your risk for sleep apnea.
+This typically involves a series of questions as well as an examination of the patient’s airway.

 Since sleep apnea is a medical condition, it is not within a dentist’s training to diagnose something like a sleep disorder.
 Practiced sleep dentists will have a network of expert sleep physicians that they can refer you to should they see the need to move forward.
 The sleep physician can further evaluate you and make a diagnosis of sleep apnea or another condition as appropriate.
 Some sleep dentists’ offices will help provide the Home Sleep Test equipment, then the results will be reviewed by a sleep physician for diagnosis.